 We are all so different.

-What would you consider the downfalls of choosing fine art photography over commercial to be?
+What do you think are the the downfalls of choosing fine art photography over commercial?

 Are there any aspects of shooting fine art photography that simply can’t be enjoyed by shooting commercial photography?

 As mentioned above, I think just the freedom to express entire creative control around my shooting.
 As an example of this, especially on things like Faerieland, especially with the work on the horizon line this year, I just get to show up and design my own worlds, my own characters, every color and texture, the makeup, the set, the location and clothing piece my model wears.Even in post, I edit it to fit my aesthetic and it’s the truest I can be to an idea.In contrast, commercial photographers gain great amounts of knowledge around working with such different kinds of people and on such a regular basis.
 I think commercial photogs become such awesome pros of things that become necessary on a shoot with people you’ve not had a lot of interaction with before shooting, such as improvising a concept or location or how to produce a lot of work in a short period of time.
 Those are skills.I also think commercial photographers just ‘see’ differently, so to speak.

 Different facets of this industry, different titles: fashion, beauty, commercial, conceptual, fine art, we all approach our work differently and our ideas vary greatly and so do our strengths.
 I really admire commercial photographers sometimes for how they see a family and how they put that family together, working in the most fluid way, expressing each personality in a way that the family relates to.

 In weddings, bringing a memory to an event with the feeling that relays JUST how it was that day.I’d struggle with being able to do that.
 Those are absolute talents to be able to do that.
 For me, I’ve nurtured this genre and branch of the industry and so I excel in other things.